pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 [/main/fpga/RTL/sender.vhd](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/RTL/sender.vhd)

-This component is responsible for encoding the commands generated by the processor, and send them to the TAG, respecting the rules of the EPC-GEN2 protocol, including the tari, preamble and EOP.
+This component is responsible for encoding the commands generated by the processor, and send them to the tag, respecting the rules of the EPC-GEN2 protocol, including the tari, signal generation and EOP.
 Its components are detailed below:

 ### FIFO

 [/main/fpga/fifo_32_32.vhd](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/fifo_32_32.vhd)

 The first component of the SENDER is the FIFO, a storage system that receives the assembled commands from the NIOS II and waits for the encoder to send the <guide>read request</guide> flag, signaling for the FIFO to send the oldest package.
-It is possible that the command to be sent to the TAG is composed of more than one package, so the FIFO serves as a storage system for packages already received from the processor until it signals that the entire command is ready for encoding.
+It is possible that the command to be sent to the tag is composed of more than one package, so the FIFO serves as a storage system for packages already received from the processor until it signals that the entire command is ready for encoding.

 For this project, the group opted to use the FIFO produced by Intel, which was obtained through the Quartus automatic generator, the main software used by the group for programming in VHDL language.
 It is possible to include several customizations before generating the code, and thus, the group defined that the FIFO would have the settings below: